 How Much Does a Bathtub Surround Cost?

-Here’s a breakdown of various bathtub surround materials and their costs.
+Here’s a breakdown of various bathtub surround materials and their costs for a 60-square-foot installation.

 Acrylic